Powerlearnproject/se-day1-assignment-Evaloise/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
-1.Software Developer are responsible for writing code and implementing software solutions.
+1. Software Developer are responsible for writing code and implementing software solutions.
-2.Quality Assurance Engineer - ensures software quality by designing and executing test plans.
+2. Quality Assurance Engineer - ensures software quality by designing and executing test plans.
-3.Project Manager they oversees the planning, execution, and delivery of software projects.
+3. Project Manager they oversees the planning, execution, and delivery of software projects.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
 1. IDE's are software suites that provide comprehensive tools for writing, debugging, and testing code for example Visual Studio, Eclipse, IntelliJ IDEA).